12 Feb Best zero waste stores in London and beyond in the UK

 The Refillery, Edinburgh

-Address: 39 Newington Rd, Newington, Edinburgh EH9 1QW.
+Address: 39 Newington Road, Newington, Edinburgh EH9 1QW

 After opening in June 2019 thanks to a successful crowd-funded campaign, Jar now provides Plymouth locals and visitors with zero waste, refillable produce.

-'Our aim is to find better alternatives then you can find in the supermarkets, and always pick the best option we can find while staying affordable'.
+“Our aim is to find better alternatives than you can find in the supermarkets, and always pick the best option we can find while staying affordable.”

 Philosophy: Refill, Refuel, Repeat